Ballers15/ballersStudio-backend/README.md

-## BIZTHON (ERP BACKEND)
+## Ballers (BACKEND)

 ## Description

-Gaming Portal - Reward withdrawal portal.
+* Gaming Portal - Reward withdrawal portal.
-This project is an Express backend for a web application.
+* This project is an Express backend for a web application.
-This project was created with [EXPRESS SERVER](https://github.com/expressjs/express) version ^4.16.3.
+* This project was created with [EXPRESS SERVER](https://github.com/expressjs/express) version ^4.16.3.
 ## Prerequisites

 Make sure you have installed all of the following prerequisites on your development machine: